-SCDHEC has classified the waterbodies (streams and rivers) of South Carolina based on the desired uses of each waterbody.
-SCDHEC has established standards for various parameters to protect all uses within each waterbody classification.
-Waterbody classifications are set out in South Carolina Regulation 61-68 (R.61-68), Water Classifications and Standards.2 In addition to setting out the various waterbody classifications, R.61-68 also establishes water quality standards that protect and maintain the existing and classified uses of those waters.
+The SCDHEC classifies waterbodies (streams and rivers) of South Carolina based on their desired uses.
+They have established standards for various parameters to protect all uses within each waterbody classification.
+Waterbody classifications are listed in South Carolina Regulation 61-68 (R.61-68), Water Classifications and Standards.2 In addition to establishing the various waterbody classifications, R.61-68 also creates water quality standards that protect and maintain the existing and classified uses of those waters.
 S.C.
-Regulation 61-69, Classified Waters3, is a list of larger South Carolina waters organized by name, the county(ies) where the waterbody is located, the classification of the waterbody, any designation for that waterbody, and a brief description of the waterbody and any site-specific numeric criteria that apply to the listed waterbody.
-All waters of South Carolina are classified even if they are not specifically named or listed in R.61-69.
+Regulation 61-69, Classified Waters3, is a list of larger South Carolina waters organized by name, county(ies), classification, any designation needed, a brief description of the waterbody, and any site-specific numeric criteria that apply.
+All waters of South Carolina are given a classification even if they are not specifically named or listed in R.61-69.
 Waters not listed are assigned the classification of the receiving waterbody to which they flow.
-Water quality standards are discussed in more detail in Chapter 3.6 of this document.
+Water quality standards are discussed in more detail in Chapter 3.7 of this document.

-Significant groundwater withdrawals in South Carolina are regulated by SCDHEC through the Groundwater Use and Reporting Program.
-SCDHEC defines significant groundwater users as users who withdraw more than three million gallons in any month.
-In 1979, South Carolina began establishing Capacity Use Areas (CUA) as a way to manage declining groundwater levels.
+Significant groundwater withdrawals in South Carolina are regulated by the SCDHEC through the Groundwater Use and Reporting Program.
+The SCDHEC defines significant groundwater users as those who withdraw more than three million gallons in any month.
+In 1979, South Carolina began establishing Capacity Use Areas (CUA) to manage declining groundwater levels.
 A Groundwater Withdrawal Permit is required to withdraw and use groundwater equal to or greater than three million gallons in any month within any established CUA.

-In the counties or portions of counties that are located in the Coastal Plain, but are outside of an established CUA, a Notice of Intent (NOI) must be provided to SCDHEC at least 30 days prior to drilling a new well, or increasing the capacity of an existing well such that the well will withdraw three million gallons or more in any month.
-Significant groundwater users outside of the coastal plain are not required to obtain a Groundwater Withdrawal Permit, but are required to register their groundwater use with SCDHEC.4
+In the counties, or portions of counties, that are located in the Coastal Plain, but are outside of an established CUA, a Notice of Intent (NOI) must be provided to the SCDHEC at least 30 days prior to drilling a new well or increasing the capacity of an existing well such that the well will withdraw three million gallons or more in any

+1 SCDHEC.
+1995.
+R.61-101 Water Quality Certification.
+Bureau of Water, Columbia, SC month.
+Significant groundwater users outside of the coastal plain are not required to obtain a Groundwater Withdrawal Permit but are required to register their groundwater use with the SCDHEC.4